Creamed Potatoes

 For the full recipe and detailed baking instructions, please see the recipe card at the end of this post.

-I prefer to serve my creamed potatoes with crispy fried chicken, meatloaf, roast chicken, or a pork roast.
+I like to serve my creamed potatoes with crispy fried chicken, meatloaf, roast chicken, or a pork roast.

-Vegetables like roasted broccoli, peas, or green beans are always great paired with potatoes.
+Vegetables like roasted broccoli, peas, or green beans are always great with potatoes.

 What are the best potatoes to use?